siteorigin/estate/themes/estate/trunk/README.md

 Improved compatibility with latest version of Page Builder.
 All default widgets now available in Page Builder.
 Fixed full width template.

+**1.0.3**
+Fixes some theme settings.
+Updated to latest framework.
+CSS improvements.